SECTION 1: General Information

 1-3: The University reserves the right to regulate the use of all vehicles, including motorcycles, motor scooters, mopeds, and bicycles, on the campus and to forbid the use of a vehicle by any person whose conduct indicates that he or she is not complying with University regulations, City of Murfreesboro ordinances, and/or Tennessee State laws pertaining to motor vehicles.

-1-5: Parking on the MTSU campus is permitted only in those areas designated for parking.
+1-5: Parking at MTSU is permitted only in those areas designated for parking.
 Parking in all other areas is prohibited.

-e.
-Obtaining an MTSU parking permit through false pretense.
-Parking Services may remove any permit which has been forged, altered, or obtained illegally.
+- Obtaining an MTSU parking permit through false pretense.
+Parking and Transportation Services may remove any permit which has been forged, altered, or obtained illegally.

 1-7: Unless noted otherwise, all regulations contained within this brochure are enforced 24 hours a day, 7 days a week.

-1-8: The University assumes no responsibility for damage or loss to a vehicle while it is parked or operated on the campus.
+1-8: The University assumes no responsibility for damage to or loss of a vehicle while it is parked or operated on the campus.